Skip to content

 Step 2: Save the Module

-1. Click File in the top bar
+1. Click the Menu button (plus/minus icon) in the top bar

-2. Select Save Module
+2. Click Save Module

-Step 3: Test the Module
+Step 3: Add to Module Bar

-3. Find your saved module
+3. Select your saved JSON file

-5. Verify all notes and dependencies load correctly
+2. Verify all notes and dependencies load correctly

 Organizing Categories